Site menu:

 Deirdre McGrath Mackey Perpetual Trophy

 The Louth County Board honours its leading juvenile and junior athletes each year.
-These awards are based on performances in Louth, Leinster and Irish Championships, and on open sports meets within County Louth.
+These awards are based on performances in competitions within County Louth.
 Several of these awards went to St Peter's AC athletes in recent years.

 Louth County Board Athlete of the Year awards